-- A cast iron skillet gives our chicken skin a crisp, deep brown sear while high temperature cooking and a thermometer ensures meat that cooks quick and stays juicy.
+- A cast iron skillet gives our chicken skin a crisp, deep brown sear while high temperature cooking and a thermometer ensure meat that cooks quickly and stays juicy.

 - Par-cooking root vegetables delivers superior flavor and texture in the finished dish.

 - We make full use of every last drop of flavor, collecting the browned bits from the pan and the chicken drippings and turning them into a full-flavored gravy spiked with lemon and Dijon mustard.

 After two months of living in San Francisco, I haven't really found all that much to complain about yet.
 But if there's one thing, it'd be the weather.
 See, back East, I was used to my seasons coming for three months at a go.
 Summer is June through August.
 Fall is September through November.
 Here, things seem to be turned on their head.
 Actually, there've been days in which I hit all four seasons-worth of weather patterns within hours of each other.

 So where do I find my sense of seasonal normalcy?
 In the same place I find solace for nearly all of life's woes.
 No, not the bathtub.
 I'm talking about the kitchen.
 And in my mind, October is the season for roasting, Bay Area climate be damned.